-- Learn the basics of Russian language: greetings, basic expressions and numbers.
+- Learn the basics of the Russian language: greetings, basic expressions, and numbers.
 This will make you go along with police, border officials and local people all over Central Asia.
 Take a Cyrillic alphabet table along with you, as this will help you read road signs.

 - You will need to face a lot of terrible roads so check your suspension.
 My car suspension broke down twice.
 Once in Uzbekistan and again in Tajikistan.

 - Check the suspension and the springs.
-It is top priority.
+It is a top priority.